 What can I use as a substitute for halloumi?

 In this breakfast sandwich, the best substitute for halloumi would be paneer or tofu.
 You could also use a thin slide of fresh mozzarella cheese, or some crumbles of feta cheese.

-More tasty breakfast recipes:
+More tasty vegetarian or vegan breakfast recipes: